joaoreider/learn-langchain-llm-basics/README.md

 </p>

 ChromaDB is an open source vector store that uses SQLite as a backend.
 It is a good choice for small projects.

+## Working with functions

+Agent is a chain that knows how to use Tools.
+Tools are functions that can be used by the chain to do some work.
+Agents will take the list of tools and convert them into JSON functions descriptions.
+Still has all the normal things that a chain has like memories, loaders, etc.
+Agent executor takes an agent and runs it until the response is not a function call (a fancy while loop)